 Approximately 90 km north of Lisbon is the dinosaur tracksite of Serra d’Aire.
 Aged at 175 MYA, the site claims to have the oldest and longest sauropod tracksite in the world (the oldest theropod tracks are in China).
 About 115km from Lisbon, entry only costs a few euro.

 Around 20 trackways can be discerned from hundreds of dinosaur tracks.
-The most significant in the 147m trackway that is excellently preserved and quite astounding to see.
+The most significant is the 147m trackway that is excellently preserved and quite astounding to see.
 From the footprints, some of the dinosaurs have been estimated to be around 30m long.

-The park can be a little difficult to find and is often overlooked, but the the trip is worth it.
+The park can be a little difficult to find and is often overlooked, but the trip is worth it.
 Take a hat – there is no shade!
 Please also be prepared to leave any strollers up the top and to carry/piggy-back/coerce small children back up the hill afterwards.